antmicro/kenning/README.rst

 Classes that implement the methods from ``edge_ai_tester.core.dataset.Dataset`` are responsible for:

-* preparing the dataset, involving the download routines,
+* preparing the dataset, including the download routines,
-* preprocessing the inputs to format expected by most of the models for a given task,
+* preprocessing the inputs into the format expected by most of the models for a given task,
 * postprocessing the outputs for the evaluation process,
 * evaluating a given model based on its predictions,
 * subdividing the samples into training and validation datasets.

-Based on the above methods the ``Dataset`` class provides data to the model wrappers, compilers and runtimes to train and test the models.
+Based on the above methods, the ``Dataset`` class provides data to the model wrappers, compilers and runtimes to train and test the models.

-The datasets are present in the ``edge_ai_tester.datasets`` submodule.
+The datasets are included in the ``edge_ai_tester.datasets`` submodule.

 Check out the `Pet Dataset wrapper <./edge_ai_tester/datasets/pet_dataset.py>`_ for an example of ``Dataset`` class implementation.